-To comply with the South Carolina REACH ACT, all undergraduate students who enter the university during summer 2021 or afterward must pass one of the following courses.
-This course may count as a requirement in any part of the program of study including the major, minor, general education or as a free elective.
+A current list of Clemson courses that meet the requirement is below.
+Additional courses may be approved that satisfy this requirement.
+Students may select any course that meets the requirement, regardless of catalog year.
+This course may count as a requirement in any part of the program of study, including the major, minor, general education or as a free elective.

-- HIST 1010 History of the United States 3 Credits (3 Contact Hours) - POSC 1010 American National Government 3 Credits (3 Contact Hours) - POSC 1030 Introduction to Political Theory 3 Credits (3 Contact Hours)
+- HIST 1010 History of the United States to 1877 3 Credits (3 Contact Hours) - POSC 1010 American National Government 3 Credits (3 Contact Hours) - POSC 1030 Introduction to Political Theory 3 Credits (3 Contact Hours)